Tennie Rogers

-Meanwhile, her daughter Evelyn L Rogers, a librarian at Tulsa Community College ran for the 3rd Congressional District in 1996, and the 1st Congressional District in 2000, 2001, 2002, and 2004.

-Presidential campaigns
+Early life

+Tennie Rogers was born on August 1, 1927, in Russell, Arkansas, where she graduated high school.
+She attended Harding University, Pasadena City College, and California State University, Los Angeles.
+She received a bachelor's degree in bioscience and business education and a master's degree in secondary education.
+She was also a registered nurse.
+On November 21, 1951, she married Ivan Kenneth Rogers.

+Campaigns

-1992
+1992 presidential campaign

 In 1992 she was on nine State Republican primary ballots, winning 7,677 votes.
-She was the first female Republican candidate to have been on so many ballots, exceeding former Senator Margaret Chase Smith and is one of only approximately ten women to have ever been a Republican candidate for president.
+She was the first female Republican candidate to have been on so many ballots, exceeding former Senator Margaret Chase Smith.

-1996
+1996 presidential campaign

 In 1996, she was on the Republican primary ballot in New Hampshire and Mississippi, earning just 12 votes in the former and 35 in the latter.

 Following this election, she wrote a book, Standing Up: Rogers For U.S. President, that would serve as both autobiography and campaign tool for her anticipated third attempt at the presidency.

-2000
+2000 presidential and congressional campaigns

-In 2000 she once again ran, but this time failed to get on any ballots for President, faring better in her run for Congress as mentioned above.
+In 2000 she once again ran, but this time failed to get on any ballots for president.
+In 2000 she ran for the Republican nomination for Oklahoma's 2nd Congressional District in the U.S. House of Representatives, winning 266 votes, coming in 6th of seven candidates, losing to Andy Ewing.